-Think of a Home Energy Rating like a tune-up for your home.
+Think of a Home Energy Rating as a tune-up for your home.
 Considering car owners get regular maintenance checkups for their vehicles, why should it be any different for a home?
 After all, a home is one of the most important purchases a person can make.
 An Energy Rating takes a snapshot of your current consumption so that energy-wasting issues can be addressed.
-Most likely, utility bills are your next highest financial obligations after a mortgage payment.
+Most likely, utility bills are your next highest financial obligation after a mortgage payment.
 Is it worth it?
 Absolutely, a home assessment is an investment that will save you money for years to come.
 Saving money is just another way of saying “making money”.
 So, get a free quote today.

 California Home Energy Rating / Energy Audit Certificates:

 A professional HERS Rater can offer certification to provide an overview of the homes’ efficiency.
 The Home Energy Rating Certificate gives the home a score on the HERS Index.
 In other words, you can see just how efficient your home is compared to Zero Net, also known as Zero Energy Consumption.
 Also, in this document, you can find general information on the house and efficiency ratings for HVAC systems, windows, water heaters, appliances, lighting, and insulation.
 In the ‘Energy Impact’ section, you can find the tons of Green House Gas Emissions produced per year.
 Then, the report breaks down electricity and natural gas consumption by the different features of the home.
 Lastly, the certificate specifies the homes’ overall operating cost.